enricobottazzi/ZKverse/README.md

 Now you can run this contract on remix (copy and paste it)

+The smart contract works that you pass in the proof and you get the verification back (bool true or false)

 ![Screenshot 2022-02-23 at 16.09.14.png](screenshots/screenshot9.png)

 After compiling and deploying the smart contract on Remix

 ![Screenshot 2022-02-23 at 16.16.22.png](screenshots/screenshot10.png)

-- This contract has just one function that is *verifyProof*
+This contract has just one function that is *verifyProof*

-You need to pass in the proof and the array of the public output that you want to prove (which is in this case 33!
+You need to pass in the proof and the array of the public output that you want to prove (which, in this case, has only one value => 33)

 In order to generate the proof in bytes format you need to run